 Please consider donating - so these projects, including Revert8Plus, can continue to be developed

-At the moment, having tried almost everything I can think of to make ends meet, there are few options left.
-I never want to resort to using bad ad networks with their annoying pop ups, or other user-hostile ways of monetization, as I have always tried to produce user-friendly content.
-As such, I’ve decided to ask directly here, hoping some of you might offer your support.
+So at the moment, there are few options left.
+I don’t want to resort to using bad ad networks with their annoying pop ups, or other user-hostile ways of monetization, as I have always tried to produce user-friendly content.
+So I’ve decided to ask directly here, hoping some of you might offer your support to help me through these next couple of months.
+If you feel you could donate, your contributions would give me time to finish and release my next couple of projects, and start alternative ways of funding my site – and so ensure a positive long term outcome.

-So, to everyone who visits my site, if you have enjoyed my work, tools, tutorials or advice, I very much hope you might consider offering a donation at this time.
-It would make all the difference in the world!
-Thank you.
+So, to everyone who visits my site, if you have enjoyed my work, tools, tutorials or advice, I hope you might consider offering a donation at this very difficult time.
+It would make all the difference in the world.
+Please use the donate button on the right.
+Also, please share this page with anyone you know who might also be interested in supporting me at this time.

 Tech Stuff